 The fact of suffering is a central teaching of Buddhism.
 Suffering arises from the self-centred ego: craving, desire, want.
 In the Buddha’s first sermon after his awakening he spoke about suffering, its origin and its ending.
 The first two of the Four Noble Truths are particularly pertinent: “This is the noble truth of suffering: birth is suffering; aging is suffering; death is suffering.
 Sorrow, lamentation, pain, grief and despair are suffering.
 Association with what you dislike is suffering; separation from what you like is suffering.
 Not getting what you want is suffering. “

-So the aim that we try to maintain on The Way is to live in a fairly rarefied spiritual place, where the constant tug of want and desire is extinguished.
-Here’s something that’s not often said: the experience of sobriety, having spiritual experiences and little awakenings is in itself highly addictive.
+So the aim we try to maintain on The Way is to live in a fairly rarefied spiritual place, where the constant tug of want and desire is extinguished.
+Here’s something that’s not often said: the experience of sobriety, of having spiritual experiences and having little awakenings is in itself highly addictive.
 Non-alcoholics might get the ‘hit’ by virtue of spiritual practice, consciousness techniques, near death experiences, mindfulness meditation or by their own karma that brings them to a state of higher awareness.
 At such times the questing soul experiences serenity, bliss, some would even say liberation: Samadhi, Moksha or Nirvana.
 To experience this truth, the direct experience of oneness with the Eternal, is the most addicting of all experiences – if, indeed it can be called an experience at all.
 Really, we seek this above all else.
 Seekers on The Way who have experienced this will often spend the rest of their life perfecting it so that they can experience it permanently.
-We get glimpses of it on The way.
-And eventually we move in.
+At first we just get glimpses of it on The Way.
+But eventually we move in.
+Because it is recognition, a homecoming.